SpencerB3/launch_school/exercises/easy_2/exercise_9.md

 BOB
 ```

-The upcase! method is a destructive method that will modify the reference in memory
+The upcase! method is a destructive method that will modify the string referenced by 'name'
-thus affecting the original object to which the two varibles 'name' aand 'save_name'
-point towards.
+which is the same object referenced by 'save_name'